bbenchoff/bbenchoff.github.io/pages/Babelscope.md

 The answer is [CHIP-8](https://en.wikipedia.org/wiki/CHIP-8).
 The CHIP-8 provides a stable video interface instead of the Atari's complex TIA timing requirements and NTSC waveform generation.
 The CHIP-8 also provides 4kB of directly addressable RAM compared to the Atari's disjointed memory model of 4kB of ROM and 128 bytes of RAM.
 Most important for this project, the CHIP-8 is ideal for GPU parallelization.
 The architecture makes it straightforward to instrument the internal state of the system during emulation.

 The goal of this project is to run billions of ROMs in parallel, just to see if something interesting happens.
 Because of my success with the Finite Atari Machine, this is somewhat of a foregone conclusion, even if it might take a while.
 But the change to the CHIP-8 platform also allows me to ask a deeper question: If I pre-seed memory with structured data, will a random program ever sort it?
 Could something like quicksort be found in the program space?
-If I define a graph in memory -- a set of nodes and weighted edges -- will Dijkstra stumble out?

-Here's the cool thing: Since I'm effectively doing an exhaustive search (limited by the heat death of the Universe), bubblesort and A* can be found in the program space if they can be expressed on the system at all.
-This raises the question: _what else is there waiting to be found?_

-If this sounds somewhat familiar, you're right: it's effectively [A New Kind of Science](https://en.wikipedia.org/wiki/A_New_Kind_of_Science), but slightly modified.
-Stephen Wolfram's research involves studying how complex behaviors emerge from cellular automata and Turing machines using a systematic exploration of simple rule sets.
-The Babelscope inverts this approach entirely.
-Instead of starting with simple rules and seeing what emerges, I'm taking a complex system and looking at what random instances do.
-It's the difference between breeding finches and setting up a webcam next to a bird feeder. _Why_ this research has never been done is anyone's guess, but if I had to, I'd say Wolfram is more interested in getting a second element named after himself than doing anything cool.
+The answer, unfortunately, is not in two weeks, and not with 50 billion random CHIP-8 programs.

 ## Technical Implementation
 ### Platform Choice